PLhery/node-twitter-api-v2/README.md

 - `sendStream()`

 NOTE: **Be careful to select the good API prefix for version 1.1.
 1.1 does not use the same URL for classic endpoints and streaming endpoints**.
-You can access quicky to a instance with the streaming prefix using `v1.stream`.
+You can access quicky to an instance with the streaming prefix using `v1.stream`.

 ```ts
 // For v1